Is Lasik Safe Long-Term?

 Is LASIK Better Than Glasses and Contacts?

-Depending on the person, LASIK vision correction surgery can be an excellent alternative to glasses and contact lenses.
+Depending on the circumstance, LASIK vision correction surgery can be an excellent alternative to glasses and contact lenses.
+In 2014, an American Academy of Opthalmology (AAO) meeting said LASIK:5

-- LASIK improves your night vision, especially while driving compared to glasses and contact lenses
+- Improves your night vision, especially while driving, compared to glasses and contact lenses

-- LASIK reduces the rates of eye infections, ulcers, and eye abrasions
+- Reduces the rates of eye infections, ulcers, and eye abrasions

-- Compared to contacts, LASIK resulted in higher levels of satisfaction at 1, 2, and 3 years at follow-up appointments
+- Resulted in higher levels of satisfaction at 1, 2, and 3 years at follow-up appointments compared to contacts

 Summary

 LASIK vision correction surgery can be an effective alternative to glasses and contact lenses.
-While there are risks associated with the procedure, they are minimal and can be managed with proper care.
-Follow up with your doctor to treat potential complications quickly and effectively if you opt for surgery.
+While the procedure has minimal risks, they’re manageable with proper care.

 In this article